NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Timber Sentinel.md

 A slim, symmetrical tree travels from the Plane of Wood.
-You conjure a tree within 30 feet, as a [[Spells/Protector Tree|Protector Tree]] spell of a rank equal to half your level rounded up.
+You conjure a tree within 30 feet, as a [[Protector Tree|Protector Tree]] spell of a rank equal to half your level rounded up.
 If you use this impulse again, any previous one ends, and an ordinary tree remains.

 *Source: Pathfinder Rage of Elements*
 *OGL*